More Dangerous: Drunk Driving or Distracted Driving?

 penalties.
 Now compare that to someone who is texting while driving, eating a cheeseburger, putting on make-up etc. The penalties for distracted driving are no where near those of a

 DUI, and the truth is that the distracted driver may be driving much worse, and putting more people at risk that the person who had a couple of drinks.
+The truth is that with the rise of people using smart phones, more and more people are using them while driving.
+This in turns leads to people regularly getting into accidents.
 Again, I am not advocating drinking and driving, just pointing out flaws in my opinion of our current system.

 See the story about distracted driving below: